 No exploration of the city would be complete without a visit to the medina, one of the largest in the world, an immense warren of souks, home to thousands of craftsfolk with their tiny shops opening onto the narrow alleyways.

-Day 6 To the Ziz Valley • Stop at a women’s co-operative
+Day 6 To the Ziz Valley • Stop to see Barbary macaques

 Day 7 See the fossils of Erfoud • Sunset camel trek • Camp under the stars

 Continuing our journey, we drive (one hour) to Erfoud.
 Though small, this oasis town has become known for fossils, which are excavated locally and cut, carved and polished by master crafters.
-Spend time here browsing the fossil markets and enjoying lunch before we complete our journey (one hour) to Merzouga, on the edge of the Sahara.
+Spend time here browsing the fossil markets before we complete our journey (one hour) to the village of Khamlia on the edge of the Sahara.

 Day 8 Todra Gorge walk • Lunch at a local family home